mongodb/mongo-cxx-driver/CONTRIBUTING.rst

 Here's what happens when you submit a pull request:

-- The MongoDB engineering team will review your pull request to make sure you have included a SERVER ticket in your request and signed the contributor agreement.
+- The MongoDB engineering team will review your pull request to make sure you have included a CXX ticket in your request and signed the contributor agreement.
 - You should receive a response from one of our engineers with additional questions about your contributions.
 - If your pull request matches a ticket and is aligned with the Server Roadmap, it will get triaged and reviewed by the Kernel team.
-- Pull requests that have been reviewed and approved will be signed off and merged into a development branch and the associated JIRA SERVER issue will be resolved with an expected fixVersion.
+- Pull requests that have been reviewed and approved will be signed off and merged into a development branch and the associated JIRA CXX issue will be resolved with an expected fixVersion.

 Style Guide
 -----------

-All commits to the MongoDB repository must follow the `kernel development rules`_.
+All commits to the legacy branch must follow the `kernel development rules`_.

 In particular, all code must follow the MongoDB `kernel code style guidelines`_.
-For anything not covered in this document you should default to the `Google CPP Style Guide`_ and the `Google JavaScript Style Guide`_.
+For anything not covered in this document you should default to the `Google CPP Style Guide`_.

-Your commit message should also be prefaced with the relevant JIRA ticket, e.g. "SERVER-XXX Fixed a bug in aggregation".
+Your commit message should also be prefaced with the relevant JIRA ticket, e.g. "CXX-XXX Fixed a bug in aggregation".

 .. _kernel development rules: http://dochub.mongodb.org/core/kernelcodedevelopmentrules
 .. _Kernel Code Style guidelines: http://dochub.mongodb.org/core/kernelcodestyle
 .. _Google CPP Style Guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml
-.. _Google JavaScript Style Guide: http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml

 Testing